charlie-perez-35/DS4002-Group5-Project3/README.md

 * SCRIPTS folder:

 > project3_eda.ipynb: the script we used to do initial EDA, test viability of augmentation, and view images.

-> Emotional_Classification_Keras_Model.ipynb: script used to perform analysis
+> Emotional_Classification_Keras_Model.ipynb: master script used to perform analysis

 * OUTPUT folder:

 > Model Learning Graph.png: Visual representation of our model's performace during training

 > model_weights.h5: the weights of the model after training

 * LICENSE.md